 Trans identities are less common, but not as rare as many people imagine.
 There is a wide range of gender expression that involves clothing, grooming, roles and interests, but not body modification, as well as the more permanent changes achieved through hormone therapy or body-modifying surgeries.

 Confidentiality is very important to LGBT people – often their safety depends on it.
-If someone discloses that they are LGBT, it is important to ask whom else knows and whom else they would like to know.
+If someone discloses that they are LGBT, it is important to ask who else knows and whom else they would like to know.
 There may be particular people, such as family members, who are not aware of their identity or with whom it is not discussed openly.

 You may have to tread carefully in relating to someone who is not “out” but who you know to be LGBT.
 Try offering safety and support by affirming the existence of all LGBT people and by being knowledgeable about LGBT culture and history.